 After all, labor is typically one of the biggest, if not the biggest cost center.
 Being overstaffed or understaffed, even for short periods, can significantly drive up costs and lower profit potential.
-Some WFM solutions don’t include intraday forecasting and require third-party add-on modules to add this capability to their systems.
+Some enterprise workforce mangaement solutions don’t include intraday forecasting and require third-party add-on modules to add this capability to their systems.
 Other providers may use antiquated algorithms that are inadequate to handle the numerous variables in today’s rapidly evolving multi-channel contact center environment.
 Robust forecasting is a must, including intraday forecasting.

 - Performance Management – Real-time performance data is vital to your operations.
 Your entire management team from your frontline supervisors all the up to the C-level suite needs accurate, up-to-date information, preferably in customizable dashboards and reports highlighting key performance indicators.
 Agents also benefit from quantifiable feedback on their performance which can help them adjust their behavior to improve performance.
 Plus, performance tracking tools can be linked to motivation and incentive systems to further enhance ongoing agent performance.
 Can you say gamification?

-- Real-Time Adherence – What good is a WFM system if it generates an optimal schedule, but your agents fail to adhere to that schedule?
+- Real-Time Adherence – What good is an enterprise WFM system if it generates an optimal schedule, but your agents fail to adhere to that schedule?
 You need real-time proactive monitoring of agent adherence that compares the agents’ scheduled activities with their actual current activities and generates automatic alerts to the agents and their supervisors when adherence thresholds are broken.
 The inclusion of real-time adherence KPIs on dashboards for agents and supervisors increases accountability for following that optimal schedule your system has generated.
 Web and/or smart phone access to adherence reports and alerts keep managers informed about their team’s performance even when they are not at their desk.